hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 2. Terraform Editions

-   - Understand Terraform Community Edition and the differences between Community Edition and Cloud and Enterprise
+   - Understand Terraform Community Edition and the differences between Community Edition and HCP and Enterprise

-3. Benefits of using Terraform Cloud
+3. Benefits of using HCP Terraform

-   - Hightlight the key benefits of using Terraform Cloud to
+   - Hightlight the key benefits of using HCP Terraform to

      - Build infrastructure,
      - Standardize best practices, and